 I took a side trip to the Cape Sorrell lighthouse after being dropped off at the Hells Gates jetty

 After visiting the lighthouse the coastal walking was fairly straightforward to reach Dunes beach

 Calm evening near Dunes Creek

 The unique feature about the northern section of the coast are the gulches.
-They vary from a fun climbing experience at low tide to potential serious injury at high tide.
+They vary from a fun climbing experience at low tide to quite challenging at high tide.
 This experience of watching and timing the waves to make progress was new to me as "trails" bypass these sections of the coast